One Place for the Right Answer

 "The official system is too hard to update"

 Resolution: Invest in the user experience of data entry.
 If updating an address takes eight clicks, nobody will do it consistently.
 If it takes two clicks, they will.
 Every friction point in the master system is an invitation for someone to create a shadow copy.
+Low-friction interface design is not a luxury here; it is what makes the single source of truth stick.

 "I do not trust the data in the system"